Rep. Matt Ritter, a lifelong Hartford resident, is Speaker of the Connecticut House of Representatives.

 He was first elected in 2010 to the Connecticut General Assembly where he represents the 1st Assembly District in Hartford.

-Since being elected in 2010, Matt has been named one of the Hartford Business Journal's "40 Under Forty," been honored by the North Central Regional Mental Health Board, been named a "Community Champion" by the Connecticut Community Providers Association, been named "Legislator of the Year" by the CT Chapter of the American College of Physicians and been recognized by the Connecticut State Medical Society.
+Since being elected in 2010, Matt has been named one of the Hartford Business Journal's "40 Under Forty," been honored by the North Central Regional Mental Health Board, been named a "Community Champion" by the Connecticut Community Providers Association, received the "Graduate of the Past Decade Impact Award" from the UConn School of Law Alumni Association, been named "Legislator of the Year" by the CT Chapter of the American College of Physicians and been recognized by the Connecticut State Medical Society.

 Matt has also been recognized by the Oral Health Society, Voices of Women of Color, HARC, the Asylum Hill Neighborhood Association, AARP-CT, Connecticut Radiologists, and received the Sen. Chris Murphy award from the Connecticut Young Democrats.

 Prior to being elected to the General Assembly, Matt served on the Hartford City Council for three years where he chaired the Planning & Economic Development and Legislative Affairs committees.